jennego/dressage/README.md

 - seed 2019 tests
 - upload files in seeds?
 - link current versions of tests to old tests?
-- show arena figures on click or hover
+- show arena figures on click or hover - canvas or svg?
 - save arena size
 - show radio for current filter
-- home page - search only?